“Whatever you do, work at it with all your heart, as working for the Lord” Colossians 3:23

 How we spend the funding is a whole school decision.
 We refer to the Educational Endowment Fund to select the best ways to improve pupils’ academic progress, emotional well-being and ensure inclusion in all the school has to offer.

-- Mrs Ellen Watson is our Designated Senior Lead for Mental Health (DSLMH) and coordinates the whole school approach to mental well-being.
-Mrs Melanie Walker and Mrs Shelley Smith also support children with mental health challenges.
+• Mrs Ellen Watson is our Designated Senior Lead for Mental Health (DSLMH) and coordinates the whole school approach to mental well-being.
+Mrs Melanie Walker and Mrs Rebecca Gregory also support children with mental health challenges.

 How we measure the impact of the Pupil Premium Grant

-- Pre and post assessment data from reading tests, spelling tests and Maths assessments etc. are used to provide a baseline to track the impact of interventions.
-These are monitored every 6 weeks with input from pupils, the lead adult and the SENCO.
+• Pre and post assessment data from reading tests, spelling tests and Maths assessments etc are used to provide a baseline to track the impact of interventions.
+These are monitored every term with input from the lead adult and the SENCO.

-- Pupil voice questionnaires and ‘feelings sheets’ are used to give an indication of pupils’ sense of well-being.
+• Pupil voice questionnaires are used to give an indication of pupils’ sense of well-being.

 The Pupil Premium strategy is reviewed annually.

 This was mainly used to provide additional adult support, resources and staff training to enhance the learning of Pupil Premium children.
-Professional development has focussed on reviewing the Foundation Subjects and mental health awareness.
 Funding ensured all Pupil Premium pupils were fully included in the opportunities offered by the school.

 Access to emotional support from staff has been beneficial in helping pupils to identify how they feel.
 They are encouraged to use strategies to reduce anxiety and self-regulate their emotions.
 This has led to an increased sense of well-being and self-confidence.